 Triple Chocolate Brownie Cones

-There’s no ice cream (nor allergens) in sight for these brownie-filled cones.
+There’s no ice cream (nor allergens) in sight for these Triple Chocolate Brownie Cones.
 Just chocolate upon chocolate upon chocolate.
-Kids or your special someone will love this treat for Valentine’s Day.
+Kids will love this treat for Valentine’s Day or the Easter holiday.

 Makes: 8 servings

 Free of: gluten and top allergens

 - 8 gluten-free, allergy-free sugar cones (see Note at end)

 - 1/4 cup (60 mL) unsweetened cocoa powder, softened

 - 1/4 tsp xanthan gum

 - 1/4 tsp baking powder